ReneJSchwartz/unreal-gameplay-ability-system-gas/README.md

-# unreal-gameplay-ability-system-gas
+# Gameplay Ability System (GAS)
-Implementation of GAS from scratch.
+Implementation of Unreal Engine's GAS from scratch.
 Also has some UI, movement, animations etc. Most important parts ripped from Azure cloud.
 Ask for a full demo if interested.
 Original readme below.

 ========================================